Skip to content

 Is one week enough for Israel? +

 Yes — seven days is the classic first-visit length.
-It comfortably covers Jerusalem, the Dead Sea and Tel Aviv, with a day for the Galilee or the coast.
+It comfortably covers Jerusalem, the Dead Sea and Tel Aviv, with a full day for the Galilee or the coast.
 To add Eilat and the Negev in the south, stretch to ten days.
+Mid-range travellers should budget roughly $1,200–2,100 per person for the week excluding airfare.

 Should I base myself in one place or move around? +

-For this route, split your stay — three nights in Jerusalem and three or four in Tel Aviv, with day trips from each.
+For this route, split your stay — three nights in Jerusalem and three nights in Tel Aviv, with day trips from each.
 The two cities are only about 45 minutes apart by train, so you don't need many bases.
+You can do the whole week without a rental car if you take guided day trips for the Dead Sea and the north.

 By The Visit Israel Editorial Team · Last updated